-A significant decrease in suspended organic particles may reduce food input to the biotope resulting in reduced growth and fecundity of barnacles and encrusting sponges.
+A significant decrease in suspended organic particles may reduce food input to the biotope resulting in reduced growth and fecundity of barnacles and Spirobranchus triqueter.
 However, local primary productivity may be enhanced where suspended sediments decrease, increasing food supply.
+Decreased suspended sediment may increase macroalgal competition enhancing diversity but is considered unlikely to significantly change the character of the biotope as colonisation by larger brown macroalgae is limited by the friability of the surface which is unsuitable for attachment.

-Gyory et al., (2013) found that increased turbidity triggered the release of larvae by Semibalanus balanoides, a response which may allow the larval release to be timed with high levels of phytoplankton and at times where predation on larvae may be lowered due to the concentration of particles.
+Gyory et al., (2013) found that increased turbidity triggered the release of larvae by Semibalanus balanoides, a response which may allow larval release to be timed with high levels of phytoplankton and at times where predation on larvae may be lowered due to the concentration of particles.
 Storm events that stir up sediments are also associated with larval release (Gyory & Pineda, 2011).

 Sensitivity assessment.
-The increased scour associated with an increase in turbidity would probably result in increased mortality among the characterizing species.
-Overall biotope resistance is assessed as 'Medium' to an increase in suspended solids.
-Resilience is categorised as 'High' and sensitivity is 'Low'.
+Overall biotope resistance is assessed as 'High' to an increase in suspended solids.
+Resilience is categorised as 'High' (by default).
+The biotope is considered to be 'Not sensitive' to decreased suspended solids.